-This out and back trail was the first hike I ever did after moving to Colorado.
+This four-mile out and back trail was the first hike I ever did after moving to Colorado.
 The elevation in Estes Park is no joke, so if you’re new to town like I was, plan on taking lots of water and lots of breaks.
-It was slightly demoralizing that a very small fluffy white dog lapped me on this trail, but the views along the way will help ease that pain.
-Multiple breaks will help ease the pain of your lungs screaming for air.
+It was slightly demoralizing that a very small fluffy white dog lapped me on this trail, but the views along the way helped ease that pain.

-On that cheery note, you hook up with the Gem Lake trail after parking at the Lumpy Ridge Trailhead.
-It’s about four miles round trip.
+You hook up with the Gem Lake trail after parking at the Lumpy Ridge Trailhead.
+As with every Colorado trail in the summer, you’re going to need to wake up early.
 We hit it pretty early on Labor Day weekend and still found parking, but it was jammed by the time we got back.
-As with every Colorado trail in the summer, you’re going to need to wake up early

-Lumpy Ridge is an hour and a half away from Denver, right outside of Estes Park.
+Lumpy Ridge is an hour and a half away from Denver, right outside of Estes Park, pronounced EST-is (rhymes with west..is) Park.
 The trip is easy now that all the highways have been repaired from 2013 flooding, and is super scenic.
 You also get to go through Lyons, which is a super cute mountain town.
-It’s your halfway mark to Estes, and always a good place to stop for food or gas.
+It’s your halfway mark to Estes, and a good place to stop for food or gas.

 Before you head up to Estes for any reason, make sure you check the Visit Estes Park website for festival schedules.
 We narrowly avoided getting trapped in a McDonald’s parking lot because the streets were closing down for the Scottish-Irish Festival.

-Estes has a really great visitor’s center with tons of trails, and actually a very nice path to just walk along the creek/river that runs through town.
-I have seen lots of elk in this area too, which is always a fun
+Estes has an awesome visitor’s center with tons of trails, and actually a very nice path to just walk along the creek/river that runs through town.
+I saw lots of elk in this area too, which is always a fun

-moment to screech at my boyfriend to pull over so I can take pictures bonus.
+moment to screech at my husband to pull over so I can take pictures bonus.

-Once you arrive at Lumpy Ridge, the trail is basically straight up from there.
-I moved here from outside of DC, which is essentially sea level, so I found myself wheezing and sputtering for air about 20 feet into our hike.
-Bless my boyfriend for smiling and waving at fellow hikers while I tried to maintain consciousness and catch my breath.
+Once you arrive at the trailhead, the trail is basically straight up from there.
+I moved here from outside of DC, elevation 36 feet, so I found myself wheezing and sputtering for air about 20 feet into our hike.
+Estes Park sits at 7,522 feet compared to Denver’s 5,280, so even if you’ve acclimated to Denver you may still be out of breath.

-Quick aside on facilities – there are non-flushing toilets at the trailhead.
-You’re probably going to have to wait in line for them.
-I was full of newbie enthusiasm and tried to get to know the teenage girls in line with me – excitedly commenting that we had the same hiking boots!!!
+Before you leave, you may want to hit the toilets at the trailhead.
+They are non-flushing toilets, aka “vault toilets” and by the time you come back there will be a line.
+While I was waiting in line last time, I tried to get to know the teenage girls in line with me – excitedly commenting that we had the same hiking boots!!!
 They were not impressed.
 I started to realize I’m an Old in their eyes.